thepurpleowl/codequeries-benchmark/README.md

 </p>

-The dataset statistics is provided in the [Codequeries_Statistics](https://github.com/thepurpleowl/codequeries-benchmark/blob/main/Codequeries_Statistics.pdf) file.
+The dataset statistics and some additional results are provided in the [Codequeries_Statistics](https://github.com/thepurpleowl/codequeries-benchmark/blob/main/Codequeries_Statistics.pdf) file.
 More details on the curated dataset for this benchmark are available on [HuggingFace](https://huggingface.co/datasets/thepurpleowl/codequeries).

 ### Steps